-The study found that the Connecticut Turnpike had a favorable impact on many towns, while others in the same area were left relatively untouched.
-Discussion of possible social and employment factors; labor force does not readily improve its skills, communities may tend to resist change, and take a crisis approach to social action.
+The Connecticut Turnpike had a favorable impact on many towns, while others in the same area were left relatively untouched.
+Discussion of possible social and employment factors; labor force does not readily improve its skills, communities may tend to resist change, and a crisis approach to social action.